Never Gonna Give You Up: Legacy

-The track was producers Stock Aitken Waterman's biggest and most enduring hit.
+The track was production trio Stock Aitken Waterman's biggest and most enduring hit.
 Composer Mike Stock confessed he struggled to completely understand why the song had struck such a chord, but suggested its massive success was down to a combination of the song, the singer, and the international clout of record label RCA.

 The song was reportedly played as part of Operation Nifty Package, a psychological warfare campaign to convince Panamanian dictator Manuel Noriega to surrender during the United States invasion of Panama in 1989, along with other songs such as the Clash's cover of "I Fought the Law" and "Panama" by Van Halen.
 The Emmy Award-winning sitcom Ted Lasso featured the song prominently in the season two episode "No Weddings and a Funeral", including a scene where Rebecca Welton (played by Hannah Waddingham) begins to sing it in the middle of her father's funeral.
 Astley himself commented of the episode, "Waddingham...did an amazing, incredible job.
 It was so emotional, so moving, so incredible.
 People have said they even cried (during) the church scene."

 Sometime after he resumed his career in 2016, Astley and the Foo Fighters both performed at the Summer Sonic Festival in Japan.
 The band invited Astley to join them as they performed the song in the style of "Smells Like Teen Spirit".

 In August 2022, the CSAA Insurance Group, an insurer for the American Automobile Association, released a commercial featuring Rick Astley, with scenes recreated from the original "Never Gonna Give You Up" music video.
 Yung Gravy's 2022 song "Betty (Get Money)" prominently interpolates "Never Gonna Give You Ups synthesiser riff and chorus, with Stock Aitken Waterman credited as songwriters.
 Although Astley agreed to license the music and lyrics, he never authorised Gravy to directly copy his voice.
 On 26 January 2023, Astley filed a lawsuit in a Los Angeles court, objecting to Gravy's use of an impersonator to mimic Astley's voice.
 The case was settled in September 2023.